ajna-finance/ajna-keeper/production_setup_guide.md

 - `discoveredDefaults.settlement` defines how newly discovered pools should run `settlement`.
 - Manual `pools[]` entries still control `kick`, LP reward collection, bond collection, and per-action overrides.

+Operationally, the `take` cadence refreshes one shared in-memory chain-wide auction snapshot.
+Discovered `settlement` reuses that snapshot instead of issuing its own chain-wide discovery scan, which keeps background subgraph traffic tied to the `take` cadence.
+The snapshot is not persisted across restarts; discovered settlement resumes after the next take refresh.

+Chain-wide discovery paginates automatically in 100-auction pages, up to 100 pages per refresh, so crossing 100 active auctions does not require any operator action.

 Use [`example-base-rollout-config.ts`](./example-base-rollout-config.ts) as the conservative starting point for the first live rollout.

 Recommended rollout order: